Central Vista to be unveiled by PM Modi today | 7 things to know

 The government has also announced a four-day-long cultural function on the revamped stretch.
 Along with this, the government has also planned a cultural function and a drone show on Bose that will begin after the inauguration.

-Here are five things to know about the changes in Central Vista Avenue:
+Here are seven things to know about the changes in Central Vista Avenue:

 - The 'Kartavya Path' will exhibit beautified landscapes, lawns with walkways, added green spaces, refurbished canals, new amenity blocks, improved signages and vending kiosks.
 Along with this, boating will be allowed in two canals - one near Krishi Bhawan and another around Vanijya Bhawan.